rails/rails/guides/source/active_record_querying.md

 Category.includes(articles: [{ comments: :guest }, :tags]).find(1)
 ```

-This will find the category with id 1 and eager load all of the associated articles, the associated articles' tags and comments, and every comment's guest association.
+This will find the category with id 1 and eager load all of the associated articles, the associated article's tags and comments, and every comment's guest association.

 ### Specifying Conditions on Eager Loaded Associations